hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Module2/Assignment3/Create Linux VM in Azure.md

 > [!tip]
 > There is an option a check box that says to delete interface and IP once the VM is deleted

-%%However, if you are using Azure VMs, you generally do not need to manually open ports on the VMs themselves for this purpose.
-Azure handles the network path between the Azure VM and the Azure File Share, as long as they are in the same region.
-The communication between Azure services is managed internally within the Azure network.%%

-%%Linux machine user Passsword instead of key and user azureuser
-%%

 > [!Azure CLI]
 >